Birch Class - Weekly Bulletin - Term 1

 What to wear and bring to school

-All students should come to school in school uniform and with their lunchbox if appropriate.
-Students should pack a water bottle and a fruit or vegetable snack for break time.
+All students should come to school in school uniform and with their lunchbox (if appropriate) Students should pack a water bottle and a fruit or vegetable snack for break time.
 Please make sure all personal items are labelled with your child’s name.
-We aim for two P.E sessions during the week (Tuesday and Friday).
-On PE days please send your child in their appropriate PE kit for an outdoor lesson.
-We will not be changing for PE in the classroom due to COVID-19 restrictions.
+We have two P.E sessions during the week (Monday and Friday).
+On PE days please send your child in their appropriate PE kit and footwear for an outdoor lesson.

 Your child's timetable will be on this class web page.
-Home learning will be primarily set via Google classroom each term – where possible submission should also be on Google classroom (unless something more tactile like a model/cooking etc).
+Home learning will be primarily set via Google classroom, available to view on this class page and a paper copy will be sent home with your child.
 As with previous years the homework will be based on the 100 point challenge.
-If at any point you would like extra support work for your child please contact us.

 The termly learning overview will be published on this class page at the start of each term so that you are aware of what your child is learning across all the curriculum subjects.